UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 ## Application process

-Customers wanting to discuss the suitability of the service and gain a comparative cost estimate for their VMware environment under the VLS programme should contact us at <info@ukcloud.com> or contact your Account Director.
+Customers wanting to discuss the suitability of the service and gain a comparative cost estimate for their VMware environment under the VLS programme should contact us at <info@ukcloud.com> or contact your Client Director.
 To provide an indicative quote, we will need:

 - The customer's written authorisation to request data from VMware on the existing licence estate and renewal details